charliejmoore/quick-notes/git-notes.md

 ### Other Resources For Good Commits

 - [Gitmoji](https://gitmoji.dev/): An emoji guide for git commits.
-They're fun and can help you make better commits.
+They're fun and can help you identify what types of changes go together as a commit.
 Also see my [customized git commit emoji cheatsheet](git-commit-emoji.md).
-- [Angular's configuration of commitlint](https://github.com/conventional-changelog/commitlint/tree/master/@commitlint/config-conventional#type-enum): Shows examples of categories of conventional git commit messages to help you make more sensible commits.
+- [Angular's configuration of commitlint](https://github.com/conventional-changelog/commitlint/tree/master/@commitlint/config-conventional#type-enum): Shows examples of categories of conventional git commit messages to help you make more meaningful commits.
 - [Karma commit style](https://karma-runner.github.io/0.10/dev/git-commit-msg.html): Shows examples of conventional commits.

 ## 🛠️ Tools